 Introduction

 Performing schema changes on a live MySQL database can be a challenging task, especially when dealing with large tables or high-traffic environments.
 Traditional methods of altering tables can lead to significant downtime, locking issues, and potential data loss.
-This is where pt-online-schema-change
+This is where pt-online-schema-change, a tool from the Percona Toolkit, comes into play.
+It allows for non-blocking schema changes, enabling you to alter your tables without significant downtime.

-to perform online schema changes in MySQL.
-This guide is intended for users who are familiar with MySQL and have some experience with database administration but may not have used pt-online-schema-change
+In this tutorial, we will explore how to use pt-online-schema-change to perform online schema changes in MySQL.
+This guide is intended for users who are familiar with MySQL and have some experience with database administration but may not have used pt-online-schema-change before.

 Prerequisites